 SPECIAL RESTRICTION: Crab Dredge: No person shall catch, take, or attempt to take crabs by crab dredge from any of the marked leased shellfish grounds; and no person shall dredge or attempt to dredge crabs on any State oyster beds or grounds and no person shall dredge or attempt to dredge crabs within 50 yards of any marked leased shellfish grounds.
-Any clams, oysters, scallops, mussels or other bivalve mollusks, or finfish which may be caught incidentally to the catching of the crabs by dredge shall be redeposited immediately in the water from which such clams, oysters, scallops, mussels or other bivalve mollusks, or finfish are caught; nor shall any person, while engaged in the catching and taking of crabs by dredge, have in his boat or possession any clams, oysters, scallops, mussels or other bivalve mollusks, or finfish obtained from any source, except as provided under N.J.S.A.
+Any clams, oysters, scallops, mussels or other bivalve mollusks, or finfish which may be caught incidentally to the catching of the crabs by dredge shall be redeposited immediately in the water from which such clams, oysters, scallops, mussels or other bivalve mollusks, or finfish are caught; nor shall any person, while engaged in the catching and taking of crabs by dredge, have in his boat or possession any clams, oysters, scallops, mussels or other bivalve mollusks, or finfish are caught; nor shall any person, while engaged in the catching and taking of crabs by dredge, have in his boat or possession any clams, oysters, scallops, mussels or other bivalve mollusks, or finfish are caught; nor shall any person, while engaged in the catching and taking of crabs by dredge under N.J.S.A.
 50:3-16.13.
 Conchs may be kept as a by catch in the crab dredge fishery.
 When the crab dredge season is closed, the dredging of conch is also not permitted.

 All persons commercially licensed to take crabs by means of crab dredges in this State shall keep, on forms supplied by the Division of Fish and Wildlife, accurate records that shall include the number of bushels of crabs, and the areas fished.
-These records will be filed monthly on or before the 10th of the month following the month of record with the Division of Fish and Wildlife.
+These records will be filed monthly on or before the 10^{th} of the month following the month of record with the Division of Fish and Wildlife.

 Harvest, sale and consumption of crabs from the Newark Bay Complex is prohibited.
-(The Newark Bay Complex includes Newark Bay, Passaic River (up to Dundee Dam), Hackensack River (up to Oradell Dam), Arthur Kill, Kill Van Kull, and tidal portions of all tributaries.
+(The Newark Bay Complex includes Newark Bay, Passaic River (up to Dundee Dam), Hackensack River (up to Oradell Dam), Arthur Kill, Kill Van Kull, and tidal portions of all tributaries.)
 Also see SPECIAL RESTRICTIONS for crab pot/trot line.